Branding Vacation Destinations

 What is the answer?

-Image advertising is syrupy and hints at the traveler’s benefit in a melodrama that is more cookie-cutter than revealing.
-Brand advertising, on the other hand, always illuminates a real reason to choose.
+Image advertising is syrupy and hints at the traveler’s benefit in a melodrama that is cookie-cutter not revealing.
+But, brand advertising, on the other hand, illuminates a real reason to choose.
 So, how does a more complete understanding of brand-building affect the tourism business?

-Traditionally, a brand manager was responsible for the packaging, advertising discipline and strategy.
-Brand managers, through consumer research and product development, continually tweaked the advertising strategy to ensure that the compelling benefit was reaching the correct target audience.
-Management of the brand was an internal process.
+Because of this, brand managers, through consumer research and product development, continually tweak the advertising strategy and ensure that the compelling benefit reaches the correct target audience.
+So managing the brand was an internal process.

-The first step in making this work is understanding brand as it is today.
-Brand is not a product or service.
-It is no sandy beaches, crystal clear water, or snow-capped mountains.
-Brand is, in fact, the expectation that the consumer brings to a service or resort.
-Brand belongs to tile customer -not to you.
-A powerful brand always answers the question of “Who am I – not “What am I.” The “who” refers to the customer.
+A powerful brand always answers the question of “Who am I” and “What am I.” Again, who am I refers to the customer.
 Not to you.
 This consumer-owned brand reflects the consumer’s own definition of himself or herself.
 How do I look today?
 Where do 1 want to go?
 How am I doing?
 What do I hold as important?

 Brand is the magnet that attracts every traveler who needs to discover what he or she believes to be true about themselves.
 We are not attracted by that sexy couple strolling along a secluded beach that is lined with royal palm trees because it looks like fun.
 But if the advertising is successful, we will desire to be them, because in our own fantasy that is who we believe we should be.